 The girl’s neighbors soon became envious of her beautiful vase and started to make terracotta vases with human features.

 There are several versions of this legend, which, as per definition, is probably just a story of love and intrigue.
 But the great Sicilian tradition of ceramics is real and tangible.

 And don’t be shy.
-Enter the shops, you might discover an artist at work.
+Enter the shops, and you might discover an artist at work.
 Unless they are really busy, Sicilian are extremely friendly and willing to tell about what they are doing.

-You can also visit the Museo Regionale della Ceramica, with artifacts from all over Sicily, with a great section dedicated to Caltagirone where this art flourished, leading to a great variety of objects like candleholders, statues, cake molds, plates and everything to decorate a home or a garden.
+You can also visit the Museo Regionale della Ceramica, with artifacts from all over Sicily, with a great section dedicated to Caltagirone where this art flourished, leading to a great variety of objects like candleholders, statues, cake molds, plates, and everything to decorate a home or a garden.